kulkarnima/MnS/README.md

+Keep for later reference.
+The topic might be raised again later.

 # Management and Orchestration - 3GPP SA Working Group 5 (SA5)

 The Rel-16 branch represents the latest Rel-16 content approved and published after each TSG SA plenary.